Dual Diagnosis Treatment Tuscaloosa, AL

 Services provided:

-• Dual diagnosis treatment and domestic violence victims
+• Co-occurring addiction and mental health treatment and domestic violence victims

 Recovery House - 44.2 miles from Tuscaloosa, AL

-Recovery House is a dual diagnosis treatment center in Columbus, MS that provides treatment services for substance use and mental health disorders that include OCD as well as binge eating.
+Recovery House is a dual-diagnosis treatment center in Columbus, MS that provides treatment for alcohol or drug addiction and mental health disorders that include obsessive compulsive disorder as well as antisocial personality disorder.

 Address: 770 Golding Road, Columbus, MS 39702 in Lowndes County